gijit/gi/README.md

 Nonetheless, I'm releasing v0.6.0 because there were big refactorings that provide significant new functionality.

-The repl will now accept `import "fmt"` and will wire in the `fmt.Sprintf` for you.
+The REPL will now accept `import "fmt"` and will wire in the `fmt.Sprintf` for you.
 It's hardwired for now.
 Auto loading of functions from already compiled packages will come later.